North Star Ontology — Signet Docs

 Structured remember should become one input to the same lifecycle.
 If an agent writes a structured memory, Signet can place the claim value directly into a slot.
 If an agent writes a long unstructured memory, Signet can save it as an artifact, then extract observations and propose updates.

 Dreaming should become consolidation over evidence, not hidden direct mutation.
 It should reason over artifacts, observations, old claim values, current reducers, conflicts, and user answers.
-Its output should be proposals and questions first.
+Its normal output should be audited operations with provenance, epistemic assertions for attributed statements, and questions where evidence is weak.
+Pending proposals remain the right output for large refactors, risky generated maintenance, or explicit review queues.

 The low-touch path stays